 In Honduras the power plug sockets are of type A and B. Check out the following pictures.
-When living in the United States of America you don't need a power plug adapter in Honduras.
-Your power plugs fit.
-We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+When living in the United Kingdom you need a power plug adapter for sockets type A and B.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.